gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 Route tables direct all traffic in to, out of, and within a hub-and-spoke network.
 In the following sections, we'll see how route tables move traffic:

+* Between the hub and a spoke VPCs.
 * Within the hub VPC.
 * Within a spoke VPC.

-* Between the hub and a spoke VPCs.
+### VPC-to-VPC communication

+The transit gateway route tables transfer traffic from one VPC to another.

+* One route table directs traffic from the firewall to the each spoke.
+* One route table for each spoke VPC directs traffic from the spoke to the firewall.

+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/transit-gateway-details.drawio.svg"
+  alt="A diagram of the transit gateway between the hub and a spoke VPC in an AWS hub-and-spoke model" caption="Figure 4: Traffic flow between the hub VPC and a spoke VPC"
+%}

+#### Internet-bound traffic from spoke VPC to hub VPC

+When a spoke VPC sends internet-bound traffic to the transit gateway:

+1. The traffic enters the transit gateway through the spoke transit gateway attachment.
+1. A transit gateway route table sends the traffic to the hub transit gateway attachment.

+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/spoketgwa-to-hubtgwa.drawio.svg"
+  alt="A diagram of internet-bound traffic sent from a spoke VPC to the hub VPC" caption="Figure 5: Traffic flow from spoke VPC to hub VPC"
+%}

+#### Spoke-bound traffic from hub VPC to spoke VPC

+When the hub VPC sends traffic back to the spoke VPC through the transit gateway:

+1. The traffic enters the transit gateway through the hub transit gateway attachment.
+1. A transit gateway route table sends the traffic to the spoke transit gateway attachment.

+{% include figure
+  popup=true
+  image_path="/assets/images/portfolio/hubandspoke/hubtgwa-to-spoketgwa.drawio.svg"
+  alt="A diagram of spoke-bound traffic sent from the hub VPC to a spoke VPC" caption="Figure 6: Traffic flow from hub VPC to spoke VPC"
+%}

 ### Hub VPC

 The hub VPC has the network's firewall and sole internet connection.
 Route tables move this traffic from a spoke's VPC, to the internet, and back to the spoke.

 The following diagram shows how route tables move traffic within the hub VPC.
 In this example, the spoke VPC's IP address range is 172.16.0.0/12.
 Traffic moves from the spoke to the internet through the transit gateway and network firewall.
-Traffic from the internet moves back to the spoke through the same route, in reverse.

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/hub-network-details.drawio.svg"
-  alt="A diagram of the hub VPC in an AWS hub-and-spoke network model" caption="Figure 4: Traffic flow within the hub VPC"
+  alt="A diagram of the hub VPC in an AWS hub-and-spoke network model" caption="Figure 7: Traffic flow within the hub VPC"
 %}

 #### Internet-bound traffic through the hub VPC

+When a spoke VPC sends internet-bound traffic to the hub VPC:

-Traffic enters the hub VPC from the hub transit gateway attachment through a network interface.
-The interface's associated route table sends all internet-bound traffic to a NAT gateway.
+1. The traffic enters the hub VPC from the hub transit gateway attachment through a network interface.
+1. The interface's associated route table sends it to a NAT gateway.

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/eni-to-nat.drawio.svg"
-  alt="A diagram of internet-bound traffic routed from a network interface to a NAT gateway" caption="Figure 5: Internet-bound traffic routed through NAT gateway"
+  alt="A diagram of internet-bound traffic routed from a network interface to a NAT gateway" caption="Figure 8: Internet-bound traffic routed through NAT gateway"
 %}

 The NAT gateway is the hub VPC's connection to the network firewall and the public internet.
 [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) add extra security to internet connections.
 It translates a VPC subnet's private IP address to a public one.

+When the internet-bound traffic reaches the NAT gateway:

-The NAT gateway's associated route table sends all internet-bound traffic to the network firewall.
-The firewall checks if the firewall policy allows traffic to the intended internet address.
-If the traffic is allowed, the firewall's associated route sends the traffic to the internet gateway.
-Otherwise, the firewall blocks the traffic from moving forward.
+1. The gateway's associated route table sends it to the network firewall.
+1. The firewall checks its firewall policy for the intended internet address.

+    * If the traffic is allowed, the firewall's associated route table sends the traffic to the internet gateway.
+    * Otherwise, the firewall blocks the traffic from moving forward.

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/nat-to-igw.drawio.svg"
-  alt="A diagram of internet-bound traffic routed from a NAT gateway to an internet gateway through a network firewall" caption="Figure 6: Internet-bound traffic routed through network firewall"
+  alt="A diagram of internet-bound traffic routed from a NAT gateway to an internet gateway through a network firewall" caption="Figure 9: Internet-bound traffic routed through network firewall"
 %}

 #### Spoke-bound traffic through the hub VPC

+When the internet sends traffic back to the hub VPC:

+1. The traffic enters the hub VPC from the internet through the network firewall.
+1. The firewall checks its firewall policy for the incoming internet address.

-Traffic from the internet is routed to the NAT gateway subnet through the network firewall.
-The firewall inspects traffic as it enters.
-If it's allowed, then it continues to the NAT gateway subnet.
-Otherwise, the firewall policy blocks it.
+    * If the traffic is allowed, the firewall's associated route table sends the traffic to the NAT gateway subnet.
+    * Otherwise, the firewall blocks the traffic from moving forward.

-The NAT gateway translates the incoming public IP address to the spoke VPC's private IP address range.
-It sends the traffic back to the spoke through the network interface and transit gateway.
+1. The NAT gateway translates the incoming public IP address to the spoke VPC's private IP address range.
+1. The NAT gateway's associated route table sends the traffic back to the spoke through the network interface and transit gateway.

 {% include figure
   popup=true
   image_path="/assets/images/portfolio/hubandspoke/igw-to-tgw.drawio.svg"
-  alt="A diagram of spoke-bound traffic from the internet" caption="Figure 7: Spoke-bound traffic routed through network firewall and transit gateway"
+  alt="A diagram of spoke-bound traffic from the internet" caption="Figure 10: Spoke-bound traffic routed through network firewall and transit gateway"
 %}

-### Spoke network
+### Spoke VPC

-A spoke network is an individual node in your network architecture.
-A spoke network might belong to an application in the same AWS account or another account in a company's organization.
+A spoke VPC is an individual node in the network.
+A spoke VPC might serve an application in the same AWS account as the hub VPC or in another account from a company's organization.

-Route tables in the spoke network send all traffic to the transit gateway.
-Similar to the hub VPC, the spoke VPC connects to the transit gateway with a transit gateway attachment and a network interface.
+In the spoke VPC:

+1. A route table sends all internet-bound traffic to the transit gateway.
+1. A network interface and a transit gateway attachment connect it to the transit gateway.

 The following diagram shows how route tables move traffic from a spoke VPC to the hub VPC.